Retired Col. Rob Maness | Area 51, 9/11, January 6, And Liberty In America | OAP #37

 According to the stories.

-Yeah, uh well, uh I was I was called the the 21st century version of the Roswell commander at my base there, and I would do these town halls with the communities uh downtown.
+Well, I was called the 21st century version of the Roswell commander at my base there.

-And there was always this one uh uh lady that uh lived outside of the fence.
+There was always this one lady that lived outside of the fence.

-We had several mountain ranges on the base, and and the the fence line had houses, subdivisions outside of the fence.
+We had several mountain ranges on the base and the fence line had houses, subdivisions outside of the fence.

-She every time I had a town hall, she would come talk to me about the the uh silver footprints she was seeing at night uh going up the mountain.
+Every time I had a town hall, she would come talk to me about the silver footprints she was seeing at night going up the mountain.

-And uh, you know, at uh I'm not gonna say that the folks that that have seen that took the HUD video, the heads-up display video from their aircraft, uh, are wrong.
+I'm not going to say that the folks that have seen that took the HUD video, the heads-up display video from their aircraft are wrong.

-I'm just gonna say that uh we see strange stuff when we're flying around the world at all hours of the day and night.
+I'm just going to say that we see strange stuff when we're flying around the world at all hours of the day and night.

-Uh and those are some strange some of the strangest things I've ever seen.
+And those are some strange, some of the strangest things I've ever seen.

-Uh, but I flew for 25 years, and before that I was in bomb disposal as a young kid.
+And before that, I was in bomb disposal as a young kid.

-Uh so 30 almost 33 years of military service and uh uh 25 of it flying, and and believe me, I'd flown all over the world, uh poll to pole, all the way around at the middle, all hours of the day or night.
+And believe me, I've flown all over the world, pole to pole, all the way around at the middle, all hours of the day or night.

-And I I can honestly say I never saw a UFO or UAB, whatever you guys UVA's.
+And I can honestly say I never saw a UFO or UAV, whatever you guys, UVAs.

-I think that politically cartoon is a UAP.
+I think that political routine is a UAP, unidentified aerial phenomena.

 They're UFOs.